 - By law the emperor was elected by the Senate.
 In actual practice, however, the emperor could force the Senate to elect his son as co-emperor, ensuring he'd succeed upon his death, and a rebellious general would get elected by his own troops first and by the Senate only after offing the reigning emperor.

-- The picture depicts the moments after King Recceswinth of the Visigoths died in 672.
+- The picture depicts the moments after King Recceswinth of the Visigothic Kingdom (in Spain) died in 672.
 Gothic Law said that a new king should be elected immediately in the same place where the last king had died, and so the military chose Wamba, an old palace servant, as he was right next to Recceswinth's deathbed.
 The only problem was, well, that Wamba really didn't want to be king, and kept refusing to wear the crown until a captain of the army drew his sword and told him that he would either put on the crown or lose his head.
 So Wamba took the crown, and reigned for 8 years... until he was deposed for trying to pass a law that limited the powers the army.
 Given that a third of the Gothic kings were murdered by their successors, Wamba should probably count himself as lucky.
 (The people who deposed him eventually got a deliciously ironic reward: About 30 years later, the Muslim armies of the Umayyad Caliphate conquered Spain.

 - Happened twice in the history of Mexico: